Bibstone Broadband is a community-led effort to bring true superfast, fibre-to-the-premises broadband internet to homes in and around Bibstone.

-The newer version goes by a variety of names: the connection into the roadside cabinet is via fibre-optic cable, so it gets called fibre broadband, fibre-to-the-cabinet or FTTC; the connection between the cabinet and your house uses a system called VDSL, and then the various internet providers have marketing names such as BT Infinity etc. We'll call it FTTC.
+The newer version goes by a variety of names: the connection into the roadside cabinet is via fibre-optic cable, so it gets called fibre broadband, fibre-to-the-cabinet or FTTC; the connection between the cabinet and your house still uses your phone line, using a system called VDSL.
+The various internet providers have marketing names such as BT Infinity etc. We'll call it FTTC.

-The village is split between two different telephone exchanges, and is fed via three different roadside cabinets.
+The village is split between two different telephone exchanges, and is fed via four different roadside cabinets.
 The split is:

 Falfield numbers usually start 01454 26; Wickwar numbers usually start 01454 29.

 Go to www.dslchecker.bt.com and enter your phone number.